screetsec/TheFatRat/troubleshoot.md

 - Powerstager was denveloped by Z0noxz at : https://github.com/z0noxz/powerstager

+## Running powerstager you get he message (names not found)
+The solution is to install names python module by running in your terminal ( pip install names)

-## PAckage exact names installed by fatart during setup :
+## Package exact names installed by fatart during setup :

 - exploitdb (search for vulnerabilities)
 - backdoor-factory ( to merge backdoors in exe files)